 Key audit matters are those matters that, in the auditors' professional judgement, were of most significance in the audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by the auditors, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
 These matters, and any comments we make on the results of our procedures thereon, were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 This is not a complete list of all risks identified by our audit.

-The impact of COVID-19, which was a key audit matter last year, is no longer included because of the pandemic not having a significant impact on the group and company's operations.
+Impairment of investment is a new key audit matter this year.
 Otherwise, the key audit matters below are consistent with last year.